-Silicon produced by Elkem in Europe has a low CO, footprint compared to silicon delivered by other producers, mainly due to:
+Silicon produced by Elkem in Europe has a low CO2 footprint compared to silicon delivered by other producers, mainly due to:

 - → Renewable hydro-power electricity.

 - → The use of bio-based reductants.

-- → Good operational performance with high yields, efficient capacity utilisation and limited waste/off-
+- \rightarrow Good operational performance with high yields, efficient capacity utilisation and limited waste/offspec volumes.